llmorreale/LANDISPauseButton/README.md

 execution in the landuse.txt file associated with the LU+ module.
 Users can specify:
 -A name of a script and an executable to a scripting engine e.g. python.exe, R.exe, etc -A command for automatic entry into the Windows Command prompt (CMD.exe) for alternate execution

+4/10 - 4/17: Notes, comments and planned code were added for Harvest allowance.
+I investigated the new module needing changes, the AllowHarvest parameter on LandUse types.
+Harvest allowance is specified per LandUse types, controlling each raster cell of that type.
+In the wobegon example, four LandUse types exist: Garden, forest, urban, and no-harvest easement.
+Tentatively I believe changing two lines of code will allow users to change the harvest allowance for land-use types at any time-step.
+Harvest allowance is exposed as a read-only property at line 52 of AllowHarvestSiteVars.cs (containing only a "get" method).
+By creating a "set" method at line 56 we can specify different LandUse types by index (0: forest, 1: urban, 2: Garden, 3: easement) and set the harvest allowance parameter directly.
+It will be up to the calling function to know which landuse type corresponds to which parameter.
+The "set" method of the
+AllowHarvest property in LandUse.cs must also be made public for users to be able to set the value of the parameter externally.
+This change is made in line line 18 of LandUse.cs.
+No changes to other extensions or the core model are projected to be necessary.